EHDEN/ETL-UK-Biobank/docs/baseline_to_stem_table.md

     2. From the column name, extract `field_id` and `instance` index (we can ignore the array index)
     3. Look up `target` concepts by `field_id` and value.
 If target is empty (=ignored field), go to next column.
     4. Look up date_field_id by `field_id`.
 Create the column name, using the extracted `instance` and array '0'. (e.g. `53-1.0`, if the date_field_id is '53' and the instance is '1')
-    5. Map record to stem table according to below overview.
+    5. Map record to stem table columns according to the overview below.

 Notes:
  - The field is considered numeric if it has no value mappings